 It involves a penalty of Andhra Bank PPF account interest rate reduction by 1% for the entire period.
 If a person earned 9% interest in 8 years, he/she should receive only 8% interest for those years.

 The Public Provident Fund is an EEE (exempt-exempt-exempt) savings instrument.
-One can avail tax exemption on the contributions up to Rs.
+One can avail of tax exemption on contributions up to Rs.
 1.5 lakh u/s 80C.
 The interest earned each year as well any withdrawals are exempt from tax entirely.

 Andhra Bank calculates interest for any given month against the PPF balance on 5th of every month or the last date, whichever is lower.
-It also adds yearly interests to such year’s closing balance.
+It also adds yearly interests to such a year’s closing balance.
 Subsequently, interest compounds on that amount as well.